xiaosanzi/just_learn_git/readme.txt

-git is a useful software:
+git is a useful software: wonderful